 When the child is ready, he or she reads, writes, masters number concepts and begins to reason and solve problems.
 Learning the rules, routines, and responsibilities appropriate for each age helps each child to develop the security needed to take risks, to feel good about themselves, and to have positive learning experiences.
 Completion of the Early Childhood Program means that students are ready academically, behaviorally, and emotionally to succeed in the Elementary Program.

 I love my school because it is a happy place, even the chickens are smiling.

 The Preschool Program at Coast Episcopal School has been created to support and nurture the natural growth and development of young children.
 The program runs Monday through Friday from 7:30 a.m. to 11:45 a.m. for half day enrollment, or from 7:30 a.m. to 3:10 p.m. for full day enrollment.
 Aftercare is available until 5:30 p.m.

 We offer an environment that helps children understand and build on the world they know.
 The typical day includes plenty of self-directed and teacher-directed play and activity, from reading to art to music, as well as lots of time on our unique playground.
-Children learn about the world around them by planting vegetables in our garden and helping take care of all the animals, including our friend Percy the pig, who call CES Preschool home.
+Children learn about the world around them by exploring classrooms designed to foster imagination and creativity, participating in daily, themed group learning activities, planting vegetables in our garden, and understanding the importance of community during outdoor playtime.